Why Trading Grok X-Sentiment Signals Is Set Up to Lose

 | Downstream blind spot | Real coordination happens in private Telegram/Discord | No — the X layer cannot see it, period |

-What we could fix, we fixed.
-The current time-distribution filter says: 6-hour mentions must spread across at least 4 distinct time slots (≥ 1.5 hours each); otherwise the candidate is killed.
-We retrained the Grok prompt on sentiment classification — words like "FOMO," "careful," "trimmed," "cashed out" now carry strong negative weight.
+What's fixable can be fixed.
+A time-distribution filter could require that 6-hour mentions spread across at least 4 distinct time slots (≥ 1.5 hours each), or the candidate is killed.
+Sentiment classification can be rewritten so words like "FOMO," "careful," "trimmed," "cashed out" carry strong negative weight.

-What we couldn't fix, we accept.
+What isn't fixable has to be accepted.
 Telegram / Discord coordination is a permanent blind spot for any X-only sentiment system — and any sentiment trading flow that doesn't accept this will keep bleeding money.

 Old usage: sentiment rising → buy.